Michael Paycer — chess enthusiast and SQL Server DBA

 White develops both knights early, bypassing the mainline theory of 2.d4.
 After 2.Nc3 d5 3.Nf3, Black typically plays 3...Bg4 to pin the knight, or 3...dxe4 transposing into different territory.
 The Two Knights creates immediate pressure and rewards concrete play.

-Alexei Shirov was a notable practitioner of this system, using it to create attacking games where his tactical genius could shine.
+Bobby Fischer was the system's most famous practitioner, using it regularly in the late 1950s and 1960s to steer opponents out of mainline theory.
 After 3...Bg4 4.h3 Bxf3 5.Qxf3, White has the bishop pair and attacking potential; Black has solid development and the ability to play ...e6-...Nf6 normally.

 The Fantasy Variation (3.f3)